forsyde/DeSyDe/tutorial.md

-is that some additional tags exists for the interconnection, such as the dimensions of the mesh (the only available topology for now), the routing algorithm to be used, the flit size, TDN slots as `cycles` and the maximum number of TDN Slots per Processor. the `link` terminology in the mode specification represents how much of that number is applied to each real interconnect link, e.g. a 2 x 2 grid has 4 links.
+is that some additional tags exists for the interconnection, such as the dimensions of the mesh (the only available topology for now), the routing algorithm to be used, the flit size, TDN slots as `cycles` and the maximum number of TDN Slots per Processor. the `link` terminology in the mode specification represents how much of that number is applied to each real interconnect link, e.g. a 3 x 2 grid has 6 links.

 ## Applications

 We shall model two applications that must be run on the platform of our choice.
 Let's start with the Sobel and SUSAN applications.
-Their SDF descriptions of Sobel and of Susan as follows:
+Their SDF descriptions as follows:

 * Dot File: